4R1u/4R1u/README.md

 - 📫 How to reach me: ... -->
 - 😄 Pronouns: he/him

-- ⚡ Fun fact: I only made this README to get the Student Developer Pack
+- ⚡ Fun fact: My favorite color is #0316F2
 <!--
 -->